Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Conclusions

 \section{Conclusions}

 Stock time series forecasting plays a pivotal role in the modern economy, serving as a key tool for investors, financial institutions, and policymakers to make accurate decisions.
 However, existing forecasting methods often fall short in fully considering the lead-lag between industries and multi-scale information, resulting in limited predictive performance.
 To address these challenges, this study introduces the Hermes framework.
 By ingeniously fusing multi-scale analysis with lead-lag modules within a hypergraph network, the Hermes framework significantly boosts the performance of stock forecasting.
 Specifically, the hyperedge-based moving aggregation module incorporates a sliding window and utilizes dynamic temporal aggregation operations to consider lead-lag dependencies among industries.
 Meanwhile, the hyperedge-based multi-scale fusion module decomposes raw data at multiple scales, and then employs cross-scale, edge-to-edge message passing to integrate information from different scales while preserving the consistency of each scale.
-Experimental results on multiple real-world stock datasets show that Hermes outperforms existing state-of-the-art methods in both efficiency and accuracy.